mmckie1/Canvas_Scripts/README.md

   Remove Bulk Teacher Enrollments.

-Click the button to open the dialog:
+<li>Click the button to open the dialog:</li>

-Use the header checkbox to Select All or pick individually.
+<li>Use the header checkbox to Select All or pick individually.

-Click Remove Teachers to begin.
+<li>Click Remove Teachers to begin.</li>

-The script deletes in batches of 40 enrollments with short waits in between.
+<li>The script deletes in batches of 40 enrollments with short waits in between.</li>

-On success, you’ll see a confirmation; the page refreshes to reflect changes.
+<li>On success, you’ll see a confirmation; the page refreshes to reflect changes.</li>

 </ol>